raypulver/LEON/README.md

 - `LEON.INT` a 32-bit value with a sign bit
 - `LEON.FLOAT` a 32-bit floating point value
 - `LEON.DOUBLE` a 64-bit floating point value
-- `LEON.STRING` a string
+- `LEON.STRING` a string with char codes between 0 and 0xFF
+- `LEON.UTF16STRING` a string with char codes between 0 and 0xFFFF
 - `LEON.BOOLEAN` a true/false value
 - `LEON.NULL` a null value
 - `LEON.UNDEFINED` an undefined value
 - `LEON.NAN` a NaN value
 - `LEON.DATE` a Date object
-- `LEON.BUFFER` a Buffer object or a StringBuffer object if you are in an environment other than Node.js (see below)
+- `LEON.BUFFER` a Buffer or an ArrayBuffer or a binary string consisting of single byte characters
 - `LEON.REGEXP` a RegExp object
 - `LEON.MINUS_INFINITY` minus infinity
 - `LEON.INFINITY` positive infinity